Iwate Prefecture: History

 Since the Japanese could not win on the battlefield they resorted to other means to conquer the Emishi.
 Trade for superior quality iron wares and sake made the Emishi dependent on the Japanese for these valuable goods.
 Bribes were offered to the Emishi leaders in the form of Japanese citizenship and rank if they would defect.
 Finally a campaign of burning crops and kidnapping the Emishi women and children and relocating them to Western Japan was adopted.
-Many a stout warrior gave up the fight to join his family again.

 In 801, Sakanoue no Tamuramaro began a new campaign against the Isawa Emishi having moderate success.
 Finally on 15 April 802 the Emishi leaders More and Aterui surrendered with some 500 warriors.
 The captives were taken to Kyoto for an audience with the emperor and beheaded at Moriyama in Kawachi Province against the wishes of General Sakanoue.
 This act of cruelty enraged the Emishi leading to another twenty or more years of fighting.

 After the surrender numerous forts were built on the Chinese model along the Kitakami River.
 In 802, Fort Isawa was built in what is now Mizusawa Ward, Oshu City, in 803, Fort Shiwa was built in what is now Morioka City, and in 812 Fort Tokutan was built also in Morioka.

 In the latter part of the Heian period, the town of Hiraizumi in what is now southern Iwate became the capital of the Northern Fujiwara.
 The warrior Minamoto no Yoshitsune fled here after the Genpei War.

 Until the Meiji Restoration, the area of Iwate prefecture was part of Mutsu Province.

 Iwate Prefecture was created in 1876, in the aftermath of the Boshin Civil War, which heralded the beginning of the Meiji Restoration.